 8. Gibson SG

 The Gibson SG is similar to the Gibson Les Paul in that it features two humbuckers and a solid mahogany body, but it differs significantly in that its body isn't quite as hefty as that of the Les Paul.
 The effect of the dual pickups warms and deepens the tone of the guitar, but the thinner body makes its tone less heavy, giving the SG its own distinctive and highly acclaimed sound for the blues according to Reidy's Home of Music.
 With its lighter body, the Gibson SG is comfortable to play, and the double cutaway makes the guitar's highest frets more accessible to guitarists who like to use slides.
-The SG is a favorite of blues musician Derek Trucks, who said if his house were on fire and he could save only one guitar, he'd save his SG.
+The SG is a favorite of blues musician Derek Trucks, who loved the SG so much, that he collaborated with Gibson to develop a signature line that he uses.

 9. Epiphone Gary Clark Jr. "Blak & Blu" Casino With Bigsby